Ancient Aliens: Evidence of Stephen Hawking’s Claim that “Philosophy is Dead”

 In the book The Grand Design (2012), Stephen Hawking and Leonard Mlodinow claimed that “philosophy is dead” (p.
 5).
 They wrote: “We exist but for a short time, and in that time explore but a small part of the whole universe.
 But humans are a curious species.
 We wonder, we seek answers.
 Living in this vast world that is by turns kind and cruel, and gazing at the immense heavens above, people have always asked a multitude of questions: How can we understand the world in which we find ourselves?
 How does the universe behave?
 What is the nature of reality?
 Where did all this come from?
 Did the universe need a creator? … Traditionally these are questions for philosophy, but philosophy is dead.
 Philosophy has not kept up with modern developments in science, particularly physics.” (p.
 5).

 Of course, philosophy is still alive in academic journals, Amazon books, and the shrinking philosophy section at the Barnes & Noble bookstores.
 But, as a force in popular culture, contemporary philosophy is largely dead, primarily because it has failed to keep up with the discoveries in contemporary cosmology.
 In the wake of the stunning achievements of the Apollo program and the Hubble Space Telescope (just two examples), philosophy has failed to generate a popular cosmic narrative that integrates the origins and destinies of the human species into the vast and wondrous cosmos—an expanding universe stretching across 100 billion light years and populated with 2 trillion galaxies and untold numbers of stars, planets, lifeforms, and black holes.
+This death began with the crash of Apollo 8 and Earthrise.

 In the absence of a meaningful space philosophy, the hit television series Ancient Aliens (2010-) has hijacked the cosmic narratives from Apollo and 2001 and claims to explain humanity’s origins and destiny in the universe.
 In Ancient Aliens, we can see philosophy’s mediated corpse, where an attempted space philosophy and cosmic narrative have crashed and are still aflame in America on the History Channel.